cosmos/cosmos-sdk/docs/core/store.md

 <!--
 order: 5
-synopsis: A store is a data structure that holds the state of the application.
 -->

 # Store

+A store is a data structure that holds the state of the application. {synopsis}

 ## Pre-requisite Readings {hide}